 A single flour tortilla is warming in a black cast-iron skillet.

-Then: Set the shrimp aside to rest while you warm the tortillas.
+Then: When shrimp is cooked, set aside to rest while you warm the tortillas.
 I like to heat them in a large skillet for about 30 seconds on each side.
 Do this in batches if needed.

 overhead view of shrimp tacos on a countertop